etkayapar/bamRefine/README.md

 ## Dependencies

-This is a small program written in python3, so it requires pyton3.5 or above is required.
+This is a small program written in python3, so it requires pyton3.5 or above.
 It has several python libraries that it depends
 on:

   * `cython`